 This time though I wanted to share a little bit fancier version- it includes one of my favorite cheeses: Brie.

-Brie is a delicious cheese when you bake it and slather it in honey or when cut up and placed in a tasty salad along with prosciutto and roasted peppers.
-It’s also delicious on sandwiches.
+Brie is a delicious cheese when you bake it and slather it in honey (like this baked brie recipe!) or when cut up and placed in a tasty brie and prosciutto salad.
+Itโs also delicious on sandwiches.

 Save this for later!